Righty Throwers, Lefty Hitters - Why These Hitters Are More Likely to Be Great

 For a long time I just couldn’t tell what the great hitters were feeling that set them apart.
 Then I stumbled upon one key fact: a majority of the greatest hitters of all time were left handed hitters who threw right handed.

 This has been known for a long time.
 I’m not the first to write about it.
-If you look at the top 100 pound for pound hitters of all time, twenty eight of the forty five lefties either threw or wrote with their right hand, including names at the very top - Babe Ruth, Lou Gehrig, Mel Ott, Ted Williams, Ken Griffey, Jr., and Barry Bonds.
+But I am the first to correlate it directly to the best swings of all time.
+If you look at the top pound for pound hitters of all time, 33% of them batted lefty and threw or wrote with their right hand including some names at the very top - Babe Ruth, Lou Gehrig, Mel Ott, Ted Williams, Ken Griffey Jr., Jr., and Barry Bonds.
+And this is a handedness trait that is seen in only 2% of the general population.
+This isn’t just a quaint statistical oddity, but we could be scratching the surface of the most important understanding in the history of baseball swing instruction.

 You see, it’s not just lefties.
 Of the more than 20,000 major league baseball players throughout history, there have been only seven, count ‘em seven, who batted righty and threw lefty*, and the average career OPS+ among these seven hitters was 108!
 That’s better than Hall of Fame third baseman Brooks Robinson.
 The only one who finished with an OPS+ below 100 was Johnny Cooney, who also split his time as a pitcher.